nohzafk/devcontainer-feature-emacs-lsp-bridge/README.md

 C-x C-f /docker:user@container:/workspaces/project/file

 where
-  user           is the user that you want to use inside the container (optional) container      is the id or name of the container
+  user           is the user that you want to use inside the container, use the same user as remoteUser in devcontainer.json container      is the id or name of the container
 ```